Conor Daly: GP2 Series

 Daly competed in the 2013 GP2 Series season season-opener at Sepang International Circuit with Hilmer Motorsport.
 He finished seventh in the sprint race and scored two championship points.

-For 2014, Daly competed with Venezuela GP Lazarus for 18 of the 22 rounds, with a best finish of seventh place in the sprint race at the Hungaroring.
+For 2014, Daly competed with Venezuela GP Lazarus for eighteen of the 22 rounds, with a best finish of seventh place in the sprint race at the Hungaroring.

-IndyCar
+IndyCar Series

+Part-time rides (2013–2015)

 Daly drove in the 2013 Indianapolis 500 for A. J. Foyt Enterprises.
 He finished the race in 22nd position.

 In 2015, Daly subbed in for Rocky Moran Jr. at the Long Beach GP with Dale Coyne Racing.
 He then returned for the 2015 Indianapolis 500 in the Smithfield Foods "Fueled by Bacon" special run by Schmidt Peterson Motorsports, but was forced to retire before the green flag due to a mechanical failure.
-He replaced James Hinchcliffe for 3 rounds following Hinchcliffe's injury from a practice crash leading up to the Indy 500.
+He replaced James Hinchcliffe for three rounds following Hinchcliffe's injury from a practice crash leading up to the Indy 500.
 He finished sixth at the second race at Detroit.

+Full-time with Coyne and Foyt (2016–2017)

 In 2016, Daly raced the full 2016 IndyCar season for Dale Coyne Racing.
-He led 56 laps at 5 different races, and finished 2nd in the first race at Detroit for his first career IndyCar podium.
-For the 2017 season, Daly raced the number 4 car for A. J. Foyt Enterprises.
+He led 56 laps at five different races and finished second in the first race at Detroit for his first career IndyCar podium.
+For the 2017 season, Daly raced the No. 4 car for A. J. Foyt Enterprises.

+Return to part-time (2018–2019)

-Daly lost his ride with Foyt for 2018, but was signed by Coyne for the 2018 Indianapolis 500.
+Daly lost his ride with Foyt for 2018 but was signed by Coyne for the 2018 Indianapolis 500.
 His No. 17 car, fielded in conjunction with Thom Burns Racing, was sponsored by the United States Air Force.

 In 2019, Andretti Autosport signed Daly to enter the Indianapolis 500, where he finished tenth.
-On June 4, 2019, he replaced Max Chilton at Carlin for the Texas Motor Speedway race, finishing 11th.
+On June 4, 2019, he replaced Max Chilton at Carlin for the Texas Motor Speedway race, finishing eleventh.
 Daly would replace Chilton at the remaining oval races for the season, with a best result of 6th place at Gateway.
 On August 29, 2019, Daly was announced as a replacement for Marcus Ericsson for the round at Portland as Ericsson had been called up by Alfa Romeo to be on reserve driver duty at the F1 race at Spa.
 Daly would also return to Andretti Autosport for the season finale.